textpattern/textpattern.github.io/tags/learning/index.md

 ## Options, options… What do I do?

 With what's been discussed, it may seem you must learn more advanced ways of working with Textpattern tags.
-That’s not true.
+That's not true.
 There is no right or wrong way, only the way that makes it easier for you to understand.
-There’s nothing wrong with writing mixed markup if that’s what makes sense.
+There's nothing wrong with writing mixed markup if that's what makes sense.

 The natural tendency for people is to start with a mixed markup approach, then tighten up the their markup over time by leaning more on Textpattern tags.
 The result is often less markup overall.
 This can help offset the additional markup from plugin tags, when such functionality is used.

-But that’s not a given.
+But that's not a given.
 Sometimes more characters are needed to get really sophisticated things done — real Textpattern wizardry.
 So take the integrated advantages with a grain of salt.

 More important than character count is your understanding of the resulting markup — or that of your client's, if you're building a website and handing it over to a different administrator — regardless of how markup is written.
 As long as the markup separates content from static constructs and you (or the client) understands it, you're doing well.